AI in Legal Practice and Courts

 Definition

-AI in legal practice refers to artificial-intelligence systems used for legal research, drafting, summarization, contract review, due diligence, discovery, client intake, translation, compliance, litigation strategy, legal operations, court administration, and access-to-justice services.
+AI in legal practice refers to machine-learning or generative systems used to retrieve, classify, summarize, translate, draft, recommend, or act on legal information and matter data.
+Uses include legal research, contract review, due diligence, discovery, client intake, compliance, litigation support, legal operations, court administration, public legal help, and adjudicative support.

 The defining issue is not whether a system can produce legal-sounding text.
-The issue is whether its use preserves professional judgment, source discipline, client confidentiality, privilege, due process, evidence reliability, and institutional accountability.
-AI does not make legal duties disappear.
-It changes where those duties must be enforced.
+It is whether the workflow preserves professional judgment, authoritative sourcing, client confidentiality, privilege and work-product protections, due process, evidence reliability, and institutional accountability.
+AI does not remove legal duties; it redistributes the points at which those duties can fail.

 This page is descriptive, not legal advice.
 Professional obligations and court rules depend on jurisdiction, matter type, tool design, client instructions, local rules, and the facts of use.